ossu/precollege-math/FAQ.md

 #### Where can I find answers to the questions in the textbook?

 While this differs by textbook, they can usually be found at the end of the textbook or end of the chapter.
-If you have a digital textbook(i.e. OpenStax), you may be able to click the question number to take you to the answer.
+If you have a digital textbook (for example, the OpenStax books), you may be able to click the question number to take you to the answer.

 #### Why is there only the answer of half the questions given?

 Many textbooks add extra questions without answers given so that teachers have questions they can assign as homework without students cheating.
 Often, the textbook publishers sell a separate book that contains the answers to *all* of the problems, but this is not necessary if you are self-studying.
-The given questions with answers should be enough.
+The questions with answers given should be enough.

 ### Do I need a calculator?